warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 9:30pm: The sun has set, leaving total darkness outside the bus.
 A glimmer of light shone in the distance: Black Rock City.

-As we approach, we barely discern the lights from vehicles in the non-bus line.
+As we approached, we barely discerned lights from vehicles in the non-bus line.
 In order to save fuel, these vehicles remain parked most of the time and inch forward together in waves.

-9:45: The bus stops, and a moody bus volunteer boarded.
+9:45: The bus stopped, and a moody bus volunteer boarded.
 She barked orders that boiled down to: stfu (she mentioned this one a few times), get off the bus, no smartphones, and show your physical burning man ticket to reboard.

 I didn't listen to the smartphone order:

 ![[PXL_20240825_044313162.MP.jpg]]
-_Other buses were stopped alongside ours_
+_Other buses stopped alongside ours_

 Her system totally worked.
 10 minutes later all the passengers on my bus were checked in.
 "Welcome to Black Rock City," she shouted as the doors hissed shut.